-In short, if you want perfect competition-level BBQ ribs, then learning the 3 2 1 method is a must.
+In short, if you want perfect competition-level BBQ ribs, learning the 3 2 1 method is a must.

 The truth about ‘fall off the bone’ ribs

 Now, a few of you might be shouting at your screen already: “But I thought fall-off-the-bone was bad?”

-Yep, it’s true that a lot of competition-winning barbecue chefs and pit masters distance themselves from ribs that aim for melt-away textures, but for me it’s purely a matter of personal preference.
+It is true that a lot of competition-winning barbecue pitmasters distance themselves from ribs that aim for melt-away textures.
+For me though, it’s purely a matter of personal preference.

 Sure, you might not win any competitions, but sometimes you just have to indulge in what you like.
 And if fall-off-the-bone ribs are what you like, that’s what you shall have!

 How to do the 3-2-1 method

-As the name suggests, this rib smoking method is broken down into three main parts.
+As the name suggests, this barbecue method is broken down into three main parts.
 One takes three hours, another takes two hours, and the final part takes one hour.

 Each of these parts is important, so be careful to follow them exactly!
 Let’s take a look at what each of these stages entails.

 Smoke for 3 hours

-To really get the ribs to work, we need to smoke them for three hours.
+To get the ribs to begin to render, we need to smoke them for three hours.
 We do this at a low temperature over heavy smoke.

-We use a fruit-based wood like apple, cherry or maple for pork.
-Find out why with our guide to best smoking woods for pork.
+We use fruit-based woods like apple, cherry, or maple for pork.
+Find out why with our guide to the best smoking woods for pork.